instaloginco/instalogin/README.md

-### Code for Chrome Extension, Firefox extension, backend of https://instalogin.co.
+### Code for Chrome Extension, Firefox extension and Backend of https://InstaLogin.co.

 To run BE: